manojnd9/chat_app/README.md

 After setting up both frontend and backend, follow these steps in order to start using the chat application in the browser/s:

-1️.
-Open **two browser windows** (e.g., Safari & Chrome).
+1️ Open **two browser windows** (e.g., Safari & Chrome) and open the frontend served on `http://localhost:<available port>`.

 - When you first open the app, you need to **select a user** from the home screen.

-2️.
-Select **different users** in each window.
+2️ Select **different users** in each window.

 - The chat page opens, showing **available users to chat with**

-3️.
-Choose another user from the list to start a private chat.
+3️ Choose another user from the list to start a private chat.

 - Click on a user, **type a message**, and press **Send**.

-4️.
-The message should appear instantly.
+4️ The message should appear instantly.

-6️. **Messages persist in the database** and reload when reopening the chat.
+6️ **Messages persist in the database** and reload when reopening the chat.

 - The message history is loaded when opening the chat.
 - A **3D icon animation** will appear when a message is sent.